A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model

 To obtain a discrete analogue of the transition probability \eqref{eq:trans_prob} introduced in Section \ref{sec:2_FHN}, we define the $k$-step transition probability of a numerical solution $\widetilde{X}(t_i)$ of SDE \eqref{eq:semi_linear_SDE} as follows

 where $\mathcal{A}\in\mathcal{B}(\mathbb{R}^d)$ and $x\in \mathbb{R}^d$.
-Now, assume that SDE \eqref{eq:semi_linear_SDE} is hypoelliptic, i.e., its transition probability \eqref{eq:trans_prob} has a smooth density even though $\Sigma\Sigma^\top$ is not of full rank.
-A discrete version of this property is provided in the subsequent definition. \begin{definition}[$k$-step hypoellipticity] Let $\widetilde{X}(t_i)$ be a numerical solution of \eqref{eq:semi_linear_SDE} and $k\in\mathbb{N}$ be the smallest $k$ such that its transition probability \eqref{eq:trans_prob_k} has a smooth density.
+Now, assume that SDE \eqref{eq:semi_linear_SDE} is hypoelliptic, i.e., its transition probability \eqref{eq:trans_prob} has a smooth density even though $\Sigma\Sigma^\top$ is not of full rank, see Section \ref{sec:2:1}.
+We introduce a discrete version of this property in the subsequent definition. \begin{definition}[$k$-step hypoellipticity] Let $\widetilde{X}(t_i)$ be a numerical solution of \eqref{eq:semi_linear_SDE} and $k\in\mathbb{N}$ be the smallest $k$ such that its transition probability \eqref{eq:trans_prob_k} has a smooth density.
 Then, $\widetilde{X}(t_i)$ is called $k$-step hypoelliptic. \end{definition} This means that the numerical method propagates the noise into the smooth component after $k$ iteration steps.
 The preservation of this property is not an issue when using the numerical method to simulate paths of the SDE over a large enough time horizon, as standard methods usually satisfy it for some $k$.
-For example, Euler-Maruyama type methods have been observed to be $2$-step hypoelliptic, see, e.g., Corollary 7.4 in \cite{Mattingly2002}.
+For example, the Euler-Maruyama method has been observed to be $2$-step hypoelliptic, see, e.g., Corollary 7.4 in \cite{Mattingly2002}.

 However, the case $k=1$, where we also use the notation